vmware/captive-web-view/forApple/readme.md

 Those applications include the Captive Web View as a remote package dependency.

-The other sample applications in this repository include Captive Web View as a local package dependency.
+The other sample applications in this repository are in an Xcode workspace with the  Captive Web View code and include it as a local package dependency.
 They demonstrate its use but aren't so suitable as a starting point.

+The difference between remote and local package dependencies can be seen in Xcode.

+-   Remote package dependencies appear in the Project editor, on the Package Dependencies tab, and also appear in the Target editor, on the General tab, in the Frameworks, Libraries, and Embedded Content section.
+-   Local package dependencies only appear in the Target editor, in the same place as remote dependencies.

 You can copy either Skeleton app, or start with a new app, or change an existing app.